 According to the results of primary research conducted by Tec-RMI* for the German fleet management magazine BFP Fuhrpark, some Toyota Hybrids are capable of saving up to €1,000 in maintenance after just 3 years.

 The issue published on August 3rd, 2015 compares a selection of hybrid and plug-in hybrid models offered by different brands.
 All analysed vehicles were 36 months old and had a total mileage of 120,000 kilometres.

 The tested Toyota Auris Hybrid and Lexus IS 300h models were the only Hybrid models generating “savings” for their owners.
 The Lexus IS 300h, performing best among all tested vehicles, can potentially “save” slightly over €1,000 compared to a vehicle equipped with a conventional petrol engine over the 3 years; of those savings around €450 are savings on tyre replacement costs.
 The Toyota Auris Hybrid would account for around 300 euro in savings against its diesel equivalent and 160 euro versus its petrol engined counterpart.
-Other brands’ hybrids and plug-ins tested by Tec-RMI ended up costing more than their diesel and petrol equivalent.

 These figures confirm the achievements of the strong focus on efficiency-oriented engineering that Toyota is known for: